adamaiken89/images-to-epub/README.md

    python run.py
    ```

-3. **A folder selection dialog will appear.**
+3. **Using the GUI:**
+   - Click **"Select Folder"** to choose a base directory
+   - The directory tree will show all subfolders that contain image files
+   - Click on folders in the tree to select/deselect them (selected folders show a ☑ checkbox)
+   - Use **"Select All"** or **"Deselect All"** for bulk operations
+   - Click **"Process Selected Folders"** to generate EPUB files
+   - Each selected folder will be processed individually to create its own EPUB file

+## Supported Image Formats

-   - Select the folder containing your `.webp` / `.jpg` images.
+- `.webp`
+- `.jpg` / `.jpeg`
+- `.png`

+## Output

+- Each processed folder generates an EPUB file named `<folder_name>.epub`
-   - The script will generate an EPUB file in your Downloads folder, named after the selected folder.
+- EPUB files are saved in your Downloads folder (`~/Downloads`)
+- The first image in each folder is used as the cover image

 ## Notes

-- The script requires a GUI for the folder selection dialog (Tkinter).
+- The script requires a GUI (Tkinter) - it cannot run without a graphical interface
-- If you want to run the script without a GUI, you can modify it to hardcode the image directory or accept a command-line argument.

-## Output

-- The generated EPUB file will be named `<selected_folder>.epub` and saved in your Downloads folder.
+- Only folders containing image files will be displayed in the tree
+- Images are automatically converted to JPEG format in the EPUB
+- Processing runs in a background thread to keep the UI responsive

 ---